Whether you, a friend, or a family member has been diagnosed with breast cancer, navigating all of the information available can be overwhelming.

 There are several ways cancer can spread in the body.

-- Lymphangitic spread has more to do with cancer traveling through the lymphatic system.
+- Lymphangitic spread occurs when cancer travels through the lymphatic system.
 Breast cancer often involves the nearby lymph nodes, so the cancer can enter the lymph circulatory system and take hold in different parts of the body.

 When cancer starts in the breast tissue, it may often spread to the lymph nodes before affecting other parts of the body.
 Breast cancer most commonly spreads to the: